Best Open Water Swimming Destinations 2026

 Lake Malawi, Malawi/Mozambique/Tanzania

 The Lake Malawi Marathon Swim, held annually, has put the lake on the open water swimming map.
-But you do not need to do an organized event to enjoy swimming here.
+But you do not need an organized event to enjoy swimming here.
 The beaches along the southern shore (Cape Maclear, Monkey Bay) and the island lodges on Likoma and Chizumulu offer perfect conditions for daily open water swims in warm, clear, fresh water.

 The English Channel: The Marathon Swimmer’s Everest

 The English Channel crossing (33.8 km from Dover, England to Cap Gris-Nez, France) is the most prestigious open water swim in the world.
-It is the benchmark against which all other marathon swims are measured, and completing a solo Channel crossing places you in a club of fewer than 2,500 people, less than half the number who have summited Everest.
+It is the benchmark against which all other marathon swims are measured, and completing a solo Channel crossing places you in a club of fewer than 2,500 people — less than half the number who have summited Everest.

 The Channel is challenging not primarily for its distance but for its conditions.
 Water temperatures range from 15–18 degrees Celsius during the swimming season (June–September).
 Tidal currents are strong and can add 10–20 km to the actual swimming distance.
 Jellyfish stings are common.
 And the weather can change rapidly, turning a flat calm crossing into a rough, disorienting ordeal.

-Distance: 33.8 km (straight line), 40-55 km actual due to tidal drift Water temperature: 15-18 degrees Celsius (June-September) Difficulty: Expert (requires 12-18 months of dedicated training, cold-water acclimatization, and a support crew) Best season: July through September (warmest water, longest daylight) Cost: Support boat hire from 3000 GBP.
+Distance: 33.8 km (straight line), 40–55 km actual due to tidal drift Water temperature: 15–18 degrees Celsius (June–September) Difficulty: Expert — requires 12–18 months of dedicated training, cold-water acclimatization, and a support crew Best season: July through September (warmest water, longest daylight) Cost: Support boat hire from 3,000 GBP.
 Channel Swimming Association registration from 120 GBP.
-Total cost including training camps and support: 5000-8000 GBP.
+Total cost including training camps and support: 5,000–8,000 GBP.
 Prerequisites: You must complete a 6-hour qualifying swim in water below 16 degrees Celsius.

 Montenegro: The Bay of Kotor